mustafa-khaled/Exclusive-online-store/README.md

 - **Tailwind CSS**: The app is styled with Tailwind CSS, a utility-first CSS framework.
 Tailwind CSS streamlines the design process by providing a wide range of pre-built utility classes, allowing for rapid and maintainable UI development.

+- **React Router**: Library to manage routing between pages and i embemented navigation using it.